Incentives available for commercial solar in 2013 can cover up to 65% of system costs, reducing the payback period as low as 5 years.

 Federal Tax Credit

 The federal solar tax credit is 30% of the total system cost.
 There is no cap on this tax credit and it can be carried forward until 2016 if needed.
-The credit expires for systems installed after December 31, 2016.
+The credit is set to drop to 10% for systems installed after December 31, 2016.

 US Tax Code

 State Tax Credit

 The Arizona state tax credit is 10% of the system cost and is capped at $25,000 per location, $50,000 per business.
 This tax credit is awarded based on the date the system is placed in service, and there is a $1,000,000 cap on awards state wide.
 This means that systems which are completed late in the year may be denied this credit if the budget for the year is exhausted.
 Note: There is a 1% charge for obtaining the necessary certification letter from the Arizona Commerce Authority for the credit.